MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/find-and-release-quarantined-messages-as-a-user.md

    - **Message ID**: The globally unique identifier of the message.
 If you select a message in the list, the **Message ID** value appears in the **Details** flyout pane that appears.
 Admins can use [message trace](message-trace-scc.md) to find messages and their corresponding Message ID values.
    - **Sender email address**: A single sender's email address.
-   - **Policy name**: Use the entire policy name of the message.
-The search is not case-sensitive.
    - **Recipient email address**: A single recipient's email address.
    - **Subject**: Use the entire subject of the message.
+The search is not case-sensitive.
+   - **Policy name**: Use the entire policy name.
 The search is not case-sensitive.

    After you've entered the search criteria, click ![Refresh button](../../media/scc-quarantine-refresh.png) **Refresh** to filter the results.